 - Squeeze of fresh lime

-- Taste the hummus to see if it has a very smooth texture.
+Taste the hummus to see if it has a very smooth texture.
 If not, process again until you do.
+Add water a tablespoon at a time, if need, and continue processing until totally smooth.
 Transfer the hummus to a storage container and press a sheet of plastic wrap directly onto the surface of the hummus to prevent it from forming a skin.
 Refrigerate for at least 30 minutes, but preferably for several hours to let the flavors develop.

 More Great Recipes from Sunday Supper